fraunhoferfokus/Xtensions/README.md

 The `Optional` class has a `map` method that can map the value present in the optional to a value of another type.
-Unfortunately there is no method to map to a primitive type returning a primitive òptional, such as `OptionalInt`.
+Unfortunately there is no method to map to a primitive type returning a primitive optional, such as `OptionalInt`.
 The extension methods `mapInt`, `mapLong`, and `mapDouble` allow mapping to primitive options without having to box the resulting value.